lovelywym/lab2/README.md

 c.After taking in two specified cities from the command line, this program needs to take various routes into consideration and come up with the least time that it takes to travel.

-Expected: List of features that you think you can accomplish before the deadline

-8.3Potential: List of features that you hope to accomplish before the deadline

-It is totally OK to accomplish less than you expected in the real-world software development process.
-So plan big, but plan wisely
+Expected: Take the size of the city into consideration, come up with the better choice.

+Potential: Try to calculate the most efficient approach to travel through all the cities distributed on the map and compute the shortest time it takes.

 9.Timetable: What do you wish to achieve at each time step before the deadline (A table, a itemized list, or a grant chart is needed for clear demonstration )